 Garlic Naan (£3.50)

-Naan bread, topped with garlic or chilly on the top.
+Garlic Bread, topped with garlic or chilly on the top.

-Naan bread we chose was the Garlic Naan to dip into the curries.
+The bread we chose was the Garlic Naan to dip into the curries.
 The presentation of the garlic naan looked nice and tasted great too.
 Whenever at an Indian restaurant, I’ve always opted for this naan bread whenever I go to an Indian restaurant.

 Food: 8 out of 10